irvnet/miami-icp-workshop-may2018/lab04/README.md

 ```

-When we tell kubernetes that our deployment needs to update a new container image it coordinates with the service to terminate the old versions, roll out the new versions and ensure that the service continues to route traffic to the proper pods.
+When we tell kubernetes that our deployment needs to update a new container image it terminates the old versions while rolling out the new version, and ensures that the service will re-route traffic to the proper pods.

 ```